visualbravo/zenstack-cache/README.md

 const publishedPostsStatus = client.$cache.status // 'hit' | 'miss' | 'stale'
 ```

+* `hit` - a cache entry in the `ttl` window was found, and the database was not queried.
+* `miss` - a cache entry was not found, and the database was queried.
+* `stale` - a cache entry in the `swr` window was found, and the database was queried in the background to revalidate it.

 ## Revalidation

 If the result was stale, you can choose to await its revalidation.